lkcampbell/brackets-ruler/README.md

 * Column Ruler
   * Line up zero tick mark with editor gutter
-     * Research: At runtime, what values are needed for calculation?
+     * Research: Need to get the value from the correct CodeMirror, not just the first opened editor
-     * Run Dev Tools to see exact values using small, normal, and large font sizes
+     * Need to figure out how to subtract tick-filler and 0.5 of zero-tick from ruler offset
   * Hook in create and update ruler event for increase/decrease document width
      * Research: How to get longest line or widest visible column
      * Research: What happens to these values during word wrap?